Mazorlion/Desynced-Wiki-Scripts/README.md

 ## Other helper scripts

 Some other scripts to help with wiki maintenance.
+Most of those scripts can be resumed with `--resume`.

 - `python -m cli_create_missing_pages --help`
 - `python -m cli_cleanup_page_templates --help`